haproxy/haproxy/doc/lua-api/index.rst

 .. js:class:: core

    The "core" class contains all the HAProxy core functions.
-These function are useful for the controlling the execution flow, registering hooks, manipulating global maps or ACL, ...
+These function are useful for the controlling of the execution flow, registering hooks, manipulating global maps or ACL, ...

    "core" class is basically provided with HAProxy.
 No `require` line is